davis190/resume/resume/resume.md

 #### Aug 2016 - May 2021

-- Migrate customers to the cloud using a cloud native approach
+- Migrate customers to the cloud following an agile methodology
 - Communicate effectively with customers to determine scope and meet timelines
 - Develop cloud native solutions for customers as they migrate legacy applications to the cloud
 - Lead a team of engineers and ensure alignment with customer deliverables every sprint